ml-notes

 \[`L_2(y_{true}, y_{pred}) = (y_{true} - y_{pred})^2.`\]

-When solving regression problems, the standard approach is to minimize the MC estimate of the expectation of this loss over the data distribution:
+When solving regression problems, the standard approach is to minimize the Monte-Carlo estimate of the expectation of this loss over the data distribution:

 \[`\theta^* = \arg \min_{\theta} \frac{1}{|D|} \sum_{(x, y) \in D} \left[f(x; \theta) - y\right]^2.`\]